 3. Open up your air vents.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating correctly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is operating properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause busted blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to busted blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

 - Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to reestablish these elements to their original specifications.
+As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to their original specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
 Typically, furnace filters need to be swapped out at least every three months, which can boost efficiency and prevent operational complications.

 - Written assessment.
 Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
-This insightful information can help you determine the current condition of your furnace and how you can lower your energy bills.
+This insightful information can help you establish the current condition of your furnace and what can be done to lower your energy bills.

-Every furnace includes a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if the furnace starts working.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (similar to a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage